Why kids glasses should offer the best UV protection

-Sun rays moves through the atmosphere and then the ozone layer, water vapour, carbon dioxide and oxygen absorbs all UVC rays, and around 90% of UVB rays.
-The remainder of the UVR that reaches the earth, is made up of UVA and a small percentage of UVB rays.
+Sun rays moves through the atmosphere and then the ozone layer, water vapour, made from carbon dioxide and oxygen absorbs all UVC rays, and around 90% of UVB rays.
+The remainder of the UVR that reaches the earth is made up of UVA and a small percentage of UVB rays.
 UVR is present every day, all year round, and in all seasons, even on cloudy days.

 UVR is measured in nanometre (nm), and is defined as wavelengths of 100 nm up to 400 nm.
 Keep this important measurement in mind when we elaborate on UV protection standards for lenses below.

 Your child may have experienced painful sunburn after a day spent outside – a direct result of prolonged UV exposure.
 However, UVA and UVB are also known causes of skin cancer3 and eye diseases, and children are more susceptible to UVR damage for several reasons:

 - Children tend to spend more time outdoors, making their average UV exposure three times higher than that of an adult.
 40-50% of lifetime UV exposure up to the age of 60 will happen before your child turns 20.4

 - Melanin is the skin’s natural protective pigment.5 It effectively absorbs light and can dissipate absorbed UV radiation in the skin.
 Children’s skin contains less melanin.